 Assets and Liabilities Measured at Fair Value on a Nonrecurring Basis.
-As disclosed in Note 3, we completed various acquisitions during the years ended December 31, 2021 and 2020.
+As disclosed in Note 3, we completed various acquisitions during the years ended December 31, 2022 and 2021.
 The values of net assets acquired were recorded at fair value using Level 3 inputs.
 The majority of the related current assets acquired and liabilities assumed were recorded at their carrying values as of the date of acquisition, as their carrying values approximated their fair values due to their short-term nature.
 The fair values of definite-lived intangible assets acquired in these acquisitions were estimated primarily based on the income approach.
 The income approach estimates fair value based on the present value of the cash flows that the assets are expected to generate in the future.
 We developed internal estimates for the expected cash flows and discount rates in the present value calculations.

 Variable Interest Entities.
-We hold interests in certain entities, including credit data, information solutions and an identity authentication company, that are considered variable interest entities, or VIEs.
+We hold interests in certain entities, including credit data and information solutions companies, that are considered variable interest entities, or VIEs.
 These variable interests relate to ownership interests that require financial support for these entities.
-Our investments related to these VIEs totaled \$30.2 million at December 31, 2021, representing our maximum exposure to loss, with the exception of the guarantees referenced in Note 6.
+Our investments related to these VIEs totaled \$0.3 million and \$30.2 million at December 31, 2022 and 2021, respectively, representing our maximum exposure to loss, with the exception of the guarantees referenced in Note 6.
 We are not the primary beneficiary and are not required to consolidate any of these VIEs.